yash-sharma1/docs-site/docs/transfer.md

 Before transferring token to someone else, please make sure that you have an account with enough balance and have unlocked your wallet on web wallet or restored your key via CLI.

-You can always input a "memo" sentence as extra information to be recorded on the blockchain.
+You can always input a "memo" sentence as extra information to be recorded on the blockchain, though it has a limit on the length.

 ### Web wallet